 Gianella lives with her father and her mother.
-At home, duties include making beds, helping in the kitchen and running errands.
+She is responsible for making beds, helping in the kitchen and running errands.
 Her father is employed and her mother maintains the home.

 Please remember Gianella in your prayers.
 Your love and support will help her to receive the assistance she needs to grow and develop.

 Gianella lives in the mountainous community of Mapasinge Oeste, home to approximately 8,000 residents.
 Typical houses are constructed of dirt floors, cement or wood walls and zinc roofs.
 The spoken language is Spanish.

 The regional diet consists of beans, fish, plantains, rice and chicken.
 Common health problems in this area include cancer and HIV/AIDS.
 Most adults in Mapasingue Oeste work in factories, as masons or in domestic services and earn the equivalent of $340 per month.
 This community needs employment opportunities, English teachers, parks and improved sanitation.

 Your sponsorship allows the staff of Cordero de Dios (God's Lamb) Student Center to provide Gianella with Bible teaching, medical and dental checkups, health education, nutritious food, special celebrations, tutoring, school supplies, uniforms, shoes, vocational workshops and computer courses.
 The center staff will also provide small groups for the parents or guardians of Gianella.

 Straddling the equator, Ecuador has two Andes mountain ranges that split it into three zones: the western coastal lowlands, the central Andean highlands and the eastern jungles of the Amazon basin.
 The lowlands and islands are hot and humid and the highlands are temperate.